dmitryuchuvatov/null-provider/README.md

 # Sample repo for Null Provider

-See https://registry.terraform.io/providers/hashicorp/null/latest/docs for the reference
+See [this page](https://registry.terraform.io/providers/hashicorp/null/latest/docs) for the reference

 # Prerequisite

-Install and configure Terraform as per https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli
+Install and configure Terraform as per [official documentation](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)

 # How To